translate/pootle/docs/developers/styleguide.rst

     going to be used directly, start its name with an underscore, e.g.
     *_included_template.html*.

-Miscellany
+Quoting
-  - Always use double quotes for HTML attribute values:
+  - Always use double quotes for HTML attribute values.
+  - Always use single quotes for Django template tags and template filters located inside HTML attribute values.

     .. code-block:: html